Lindquist beach is a paid, public beach on the island of St. Thomas, USVI. It is part of a protected 21 acre area called Smith Bay Park.

 Where is Lindquist beach located?

-Lindquist beach is located on the east end of St. Thomas, USVI.
-Located between Wyndham Sugar Bay Beach Club and Sapphire Beach Resort.
+Lindquist beach is located on the north east end of St. Thomas, USVI.
+It is located between a couple other popular beaches.
+It is less than 5 minutes from the local favorite Coki Beach and the Sapphire Beach/Sapphire Beach Resort.

 Warning, they drive on the LEFT side of the road, but with vehicles meant for driving on the RIGHT side of the road.